opitzconsulting/jquery-mobile-angular-adapter/README.md

 e.g. `<div data-role="page" ng:controller="MyController">`.

-Tags, Directives and Services
+Widgets, Directives and Services
 -----------

 ### Directive ngm:click(handler)
-Special click handler that integrates with jquery mobile's vlick event.
+Special click handler that integrates with jquery mobile's `vclick` event and by this also reacts to touches.

 Usage: E.g. `<a href="#" ngm:click="myFn()">`

+### Attribute Widget @ng:if
+The attribute widget `@ng:if` allows to add/remove an element to/from the dom, depending on an expression.
+This is especially useful at places where we cannot insert an `ng:switch` into the dom.
+E.g. jquery mobile does not allow elements between an `ul` and an `li` element.

+Usage: E.g. `<div ng:if="myFlag">asdfasdf</div>`

+### Directive ng:fadein
+For smooth fadings between `ng:if` changes, there is also the directive `ngm:fadein`.
+This specifies that the display of the coresponding element should be shown via a transition lasting a defined amount of milliseconds (the value of the attribute).

+Usage: E.g. `<div ng:fadein="700">asdf</div>`

 ### Service $activePage